For 17 years, my goal has been clear: reduce suffering and elevate the discourse around Adult ADHD.

 - Teasing out the cross-disciplinary issues that experts with a narrow focus miss

-You will find that I unafraid to call out charlatans and smooth talkers.
+You will find that I am unafraid to call out charlatans and smooth talkers.
 That includes MDs and PhDs who proclaim ADHD expertise but truly lack it.
+Coaches, too.

 Real people’s lives are at stake.
 Including children’s.
-I don’t suffer gladly hucksters and mindless marketers.
+We cannot afford the interference of hucksters and mindless marketers.
 As a journalist, it pains me what passes for “news sites”—with no vetting, no editing, and sometimes only “clickbait.”

 When I started this work, many cross-disciplinary connections were unheard of.
 That includes ADHD potential connections to central processing disorder, sleep apnea, sexual difficulties, and more.